bright/new-www/content/projects/app-for-parkinsons-patients.md

 project_id: solution-parkinson
 title: Solution for Parkinson's Patients
 image: /images/app_for_parkinson_patients1.png
-description: An app that serves as a personal digital diary for patients suffering from Parkinson’s disease.
-The app lets users easily record their symptoms, track the intake of prescribed drugs, and get a general overview of their health.
+description: A personal digital diary for patients suffering from Parkinson’s disease.
+The app lets users record their symptoms and track the intake of prescribed drugs.
 tags:
   - mobile app
   - MVP